Ronkonkoma station: After Lakeland

 Lake Ronkonkoma station replaced Lakeland station in 1883 and was designed to serve both Lakeland and Ronkonkoma, New York.
 At some point, the word "Lake" was dropped from the station name.
 The station house burned on February 7, 1933 and a temporary rectangular one-story building with a gabled roof was used until September 1937, when the second Ronkonkoma station was completed.
-Throughout much of the 20th Century, it also served as a sizeable freight hub for Central Suffolk County.
+Throughout much of the 20th century, it also served as a sizable freight hub for central Suffolk County.

-Since December 28, 1987, it has been the east end of the Main Line electrification but stations east of Ronkonkoma have been modified for future electrification.
-The 1937 station was used for storage until it was razed in 1994 when part of the parking lot was extended westward.
+Since December 28, 1987, the present Ronkonkoma station has been the east end of the electrified portion of the Main Line, but stations east of Ronkonkoma have been modified to allow for electrification in the future.
+The 1937 station was used for storage until it was razed in 1994 when part of the station's parking lot was extended westward.
 The current station was designed by architect Richard Henry Behr.

-Ronkonkoma Yard is also located east of the station, in close proximity to the former Holbrook station, which was torn down in 1962, and has taken in commuters from the former Holtsville station since March 16, 1998.
+Ronkonkoma Yard is also located east of the station, in close proximity to the former Holbrook station, which was torn down in 1962.
+Ronkonkoma station has also served commuters from the former Holtsville station since its closure in March 1998.